chipsalliance/f4pga/docs/f4pga/modules/index.md

 is treated as a _stage-specific-configuration_.
-The key is a name of a stage within a flow for the specified platform and the values are dicts which may contain `dependencies` and `values` fields that overload `dependencies` and `values` repespectively, locally for the stage.
-Additionally a `default_target` field can be provided to specify a default target to built when the user does not specify it throgh a CLI inteface.
+The key is a name of a stage within a flow for the specified platform and the values are dicts which may contain `dependencies` and `values` fields that overload `dependencies` and `values` respectively, locally for the stage.
+Additionally a `default_target` field can be provided to specify a default target to built when the user does not specify it through a CLI interface.

-The afromentioned _*exceptions_ are:
+The aforementioned _*exceptions_ are:

 * `dependencies` - dependencies shared by all platforms.
 * `values` - values shared by all platforms